Fardina-Tabassum/A-Simple-Calculator/README.md

-A simple calculator using Python.
+A lightweight Python calculator for basic arithmetic: Addition, Subtraction, mMltiplication, and Division.